GeneralSergal/ORP/docs/CONTRIBUTING.md

 A contribution is valid only if it:

 - preserves architectural consistency
 - maintains epistemic separation
 - avoids provenance corruption
-- remains schema-compatible
+- remains schema‑compatible
 - does not reduce recoverability
+- does not weaken drift observability

-Usability improvements must not weaken structural integrity.
+Usability improvements must not compromise structural integrity.

 ---

 ## Roadmap Note

-ORP v3.0 development is exploratory and community-driven.
+ORP v3.0 development is governance‑driven and community‑guided.

 Current areas of interest include:
-- Python package infrastructure
-- assumption surfacing

 - traceability tooling
-- reasoning graph outputs
+- reasoning‑graph outputs
 - modular evaluators
 - benchmark generation systems
+- future Python package infrastructure

-See ROADMAP.md for directional planning.
+See `docs/ORP_ROADMAP.md` for directional planning.

 ---